yohasebe/rsyntaxtree/docs/documentation.md

 If a `#` character is placed at the beginning of the leaf text (right after `^` if there is one), the leaf text is enclosed in a paire of square brackets (e.g. `[NP #text]` or `[NP ^#text]`).
 If `##` is placed at the beginning of the leaf text, a rectangle is drawn instead of brackets.

 ### Escape Special Characters

+The backslash character `\` must be used to print certain characters used in the markup.
+If you do not have the `\` key on your keyboard, you can also use the yen/yuan character `¥` to escape.

 {% include escape_char_table.html %}